gleisonsdm/Kuifje-Documentation/JSON/JSON.md

 The flag "json1" dumps the output in the Kuifje readable JSON standard ("_read.json" extension).

 This JSON format is readable by humans.
-It can also be readable for machines.
+It also may be readable for machines.

 Command Line Example:
 ```sh